dewancse/model-discovery-tool/README.md

 - David Nickerson - @nickerso

 ### Licencing
-MIT license!
+MIT license

 ### Acknowledgements
-This project is supported by the MedTech Centre of Research Excellence (MedTech CoRE), the Aotearoa Foundation, and the Auckland Bioengineering Institute.
+This project is supported by the MedTech Centre of Research Excellence (MedTech CoRE), the Aotearoa Foundation and the Auckland Bioengineering Institute.